-Kathie Lee Gifford Reflects on Her Today Tenure and What's Next
+Today Hosts Reflect on Kathie Lee Gifford's Career and Exit

 Still, Gifford seemed excited about what lies ahead, which she hinted include music and movies.

-"I need the time them to do them properly," she explained.
+"I need the time to do them properly," she explained.

 Kotb then took a moment to applaud her fourth-hour co-host for the work she's achieved over the past 11 years.